nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `exercise_add e/Bicep`<br>
       Expected: Creates an Exercise called "Bicep" with no tags.
 Success message will be shown.
    1. Test case: `exercise_add e/GRE@T EXERCISE`<br>
-      Expected: Error is thrown due to input not following alphanumeric format.
+      Expected: Throws an error due to input not following alphanumeric format.
    1. Other incorrect commands to try: `exercise_add`, `exercise_add e/Bicep e/Curls`, `...`<br>
       Expected: Similar to previous.

 1. Deleting an Exercise
    1. Prerequisites: Exercise indicated must already exist in fitNUS.
 In this case, there exist 1 Exercise.
    1. Test case: `exercise_delete 1`<br>
       Expected: First Exercise is deleted from the list.
 Successful message will be shown.
    1. Test case: `routine_delete 0`<br>
       Expected: No Exercise is deleted.
 Error details shown in the status message.
 Status bar remains the same.
    1. Other incorrect delete commands to try: `exercise_delete`, `exercise_delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. Finding an Exercise using keywords

-    1.Prerequisites: There must be Exercise existing in fitNUS to search for.
+    1. Prerequisites: There must be Exercise existing in fitNUS to search for.
 In this case, we assume there are 2 named "Squats" and "Bench Press".
     1. Test case: `exercise_find bench`<br>Expected: Exercise "Bench Press" will be the only Exercise listed in fitNUS.
     Success message will inform user how many exercises were successfully found.
     1. Test case: `exercise_find benc`<br>Expected: Exercise "Bench Press" will be the only Exercise listed in fitNUS.
     Success message will inform user how many exercises were successfully found.
     1. Test case: `exercise_find @`<br>Expected: No Exercise object will be found, because this is an invalid Name.
     1. Other incorrect delete commands to try: `exercise_find `<br>
       Expected: Error message thrown informing you of the correct command format.

 1. Editing an existing Exercise
-    1..Prerequisites: There must be an Exercise existing in fitNUS to edit.
+    1. Prerequisites: There must be an Exercise existing in fitNUS to edit.
 There is one Exercise named "Squats".
     1. Test case: `exercise_edit 1 e/Barbell Squats`<br>Expected: Exercise "Bench Press" will be renamed to "Barbell
     Squats" and a success message will inform user of the new name.
     1. Test case: `exercise_edit 1 e/Barbell Squats t/Heavy`<br>Expected: Exercise "Bench Press" will be renamed to "Barbell